Sumchatyj/phone_collector/README.md

 # Phone collector

+## Description

 Django app that gets phone number from telegram bot and sends data to another service.
+Application uses webhooks.
+After the first message the bot will ask you to take your phone number.

-## Installation
+## Getting Started

+### Dependencies

+* python 3.7
+* django 4.0.4

+### Installing

 Clone repository and register a telegram bot by using BotFather.